SonyCSL/CSLAIER/README.md

 #### Set nvidia-smi.exe path

 If you want to use gpus on Windows platform, DEEPstation need to set `nvidia-smi.exe` path on `settings.yaml`.
-`nvidia-smi.exe` is basically in the following directory `C:¥Program Files¥¥NVIDIA Corporation¥¥NVSMI¥¥nvidia-smi.exe`.
+`nvidia-smi.exe` is basically in the following directory `C:¥¥Program Files¥¥NVIDIA Corporation¥¥NVSMI¥¥nvidia-smi.exe`.

 License
 --------